vercel/examples/build-output-api/on-demand-isr/README.md

 ## Build Output API

-This Prebuilt Deployment example demonstrates how to implement "On-demand Incremental Static Regeneration (ISR)" when using the [Build Output API](https://vercel.com/docs/build-output-api/v3).
+This Prebuilt Deployment example demonstrates how to implement "On-Demand Incremental Static Regeneration (ISR)" when using the [Build Output API](https://vercel.com/docs/build-output-api/v3).

 ### Demo